 As it is seen from the embedded system, Color sensor data signal is processed on a Raspberry Pi board and a RGB color code is then transmitted to the server side program within appropriate time intervals.
 Communication between the devices and the server is done using the MQTT message passing protocol.
 Each Raspberry Pi board publishes its own data, and the data is then sent to the MQTT broker responsible for queuing the messages.
-Server-side program receives message based on the received color data, and then deciding the proper video content for each user.
+Server-side program receives messages from the queue while processing each message based on the received color data, and then deciding the proper video content for each user.
 The proper video is then presented on each user's web browser at the same time that the sensor is pointing to each color.